DobbyAlvis/SimpleContextMenu/README.md

 If you want to modify the ContextMenu, you'll find all the help you need here:

--For the context menu to work when you make changes, you need to create files in the "addons" file in the following order: garrysmod --> addons --> [Name of addon file] --> lua --> autorun --> client --> cmenu.lua
+-For the context menu to work when you make changes, you need to create files in the "addons" file in the following order: [Name of addon file] --> lua --> autorun --> client --> cmenu.lua

 -To change the ContextMenu title, go to line (85)